 We need more participants in the Goff/Gough Surname DNA Study.
 For more information, please check our DNA Surname Study pages or email me at email@example.com.
 Each new participant helps to fill in the history of the Goff/Gough families.

 Phillip Goff is the co-author, along with Roy L. Lockhart, of The Four Goff Brothers of Western Virginia.
-Since 2004, he has run the Goff/Gough Surname DNA Study, which today has over 100 participants.
+Since 2004, he has run the Goff/Gough Surname DNA Study, which today has about 400 participants.